Green Finance Taxonomy

 Protection and restoration of biodiversity and ecosystems

-For the calculation of the KPIs, the data present by technology in the Directors’ Report of the Annual Report at 31/12/2023 were used, and in compliance with the FAQs published by the European Commission, these were considered net of the impact of the fair value of the hedges, as a purely financial transaction, and of the contribution of corporate, as it does not participate directly in the production process3.
-Therefore aligned revenues, costs (understood as the difference between EBITDA and revenues) and investments with the recalculated group total were compared.
+For KPI calculation, data by technology included in the Directors’ Report as of 31/12/2023 were used.
+In compliance with the European Commission FAQs, these figures were considered net of the fair value impact of hedging transactions (purely financial operations) and net of Corporate contribution, as Corporate does not directly participate in the production process.
+Aligned revenues, costs (defined as EBITDA minus revenues) and investments were therefore compared with the recalculated Group total.

 Analysis Results 2024